The controversy and celebration of Willemse and Kolisi together tell the story of contemporary South Africa.

 But the vast majority of supporters are disenchanted.
 And the last few weeks of fixtures and news have not represented an upward curve.
 When you lose your supporters, and when you lose the sense of a hopeful narrative, trouble looms.

 To understand how the Springboks have lost their grip on their own story, we do need some historical context.
 So let’s remember some other lowpoints.
-Continue reading
+Keep reading